gravures/gnome-builder-python-plugins/README.md

 ## License

-'gnome-builder pep 517 plugin' is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
+**gnome-builder python plugins** are free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.